What is hypopituitarism?

 - Hypopituitarism happens when the pituitary gland is not active enough.
 It does not make enough hormones.

-- Hypopituitarism can directly affect the pituitary gland.
-Or it can indirectly affect the gland through changes in the hypothalamus.
+- It can be caused by things that directly affect the pituitary gland.
+Or it can be caused by things that indirectly affect the gland through changes in the hypothalamus.

 - Symptoms depend on which hormones the pituitary gland is not making enough of.

-- The goal of treatment is to return the pituitary gland to normal function.
+- The treatment goal is to return the pituitary gland to normal function.
 Treatment may include hormone replacement therapy, surgery to remove a tumor, or radiation therapy.

 - Before your visit, write down questions you want answered.